yahoo/OneMobileSDK-playground-ios/NewTutorials/README.md

 # OneMobileSDK Tutorials

-This project contains iOS and tvOS samples of OneMobileSDK usage.
+This project contains iOS and tvOS code tutorials of OneMobileSDK usage.

 ## Requirements